arrowHOME—US Scouting—Eagle Scout Requirements since 1911

 Female Eagle Scouts

 As of February 2019, the BSA for the first time now allows girls who are Scouts, Venturers, or Sea Scouts to earn the Eagle Scout award, and the first female Eagles earned the award in mid-2020.
 Requirements to earn Eagle are the same for young men & young women.
 The BSA has tried to circumvent the predictable race to claim to be the first female Eagle Scout by collectively recognizing all 2020 female Eagles as members of the first year's 'class' of female Eagles.
+As of 2023, about 6000 girls & young women have earned the Eagle award.

 What percentage of Scouts become Eagles?